bablukpik/mongodb_guide/README.md

   use mongo_db
   ```

+### Using MongoDB Compass (GUI)

+1. **Download and Install**: Download [MongoDB Compass](https://www.mongodb.com/try/download/compass) for your operating system.

+2. **Connect to MongoDB**:

+   - Open MongoDB Compass
+   - Use the connection string: `mongodb://admin:admin@localhost:27017`
+   - Click "Connect"

+3. **Navigate the Interface**:
+   - Browse databases and collections
+   - View, edit, and delete documents
+   - Create queries using the visual query builder
+   - Analyze query performance
+   - Create and manage indexes

 **Notes**

 - The database (`mongo_db`) will only appear in `show dbs` after it contains at least one document.
 - The root user is created in the `admin` database.
 You can create additional users as needed.
 - To reset credentials, you must remove the data volume: `docker compose down -v` and then `docker compose up -d`.
+- **MongoDB Compass** provides a user-friendly interface for database management, query building, and performance analysis.

 ## Some Useful Commands